 This course serves as an introduction to concepts and information that are essential for academic success.
 The course is an interactive seminar that requires student participation in the exploration of improving academic skills and providing an orientation to campus services.
 (Required for full-time, first-time entering or transfer students who are required to take one or more developmental courses).
-This course is offered on the Beebe campus during the Fall and Spring semesters and online during the Fall, Spring, and Summer semesters.
+This course is offered on the Beebe campus during the fall and spring semesters and online during the fall, spring, and summer semesters.
+This course is for institutional credit but can also be used as an elective in the Associate of Arts in Liberal Arts and the Associate of Science in Liberal Arts and Sciences.